 Questions?
 Call NCOAE Support (910) 399-8090

 The training satisfies eligibility requirements for the National Registry and State EMT certification.
-NCOAE offers this efficient and effective EMT training, by combining both virtual instructor led training with an intensive and engaged 10-day practical skill sessions at our campus in Wilmington, North Carolina.
+NCOAE offers this efficient and effective Hybrid EMT training, by combining both 10 days of virtual instructor led training with a 11 day practical skill sessions at our campus in Wilmington, North Carolina.
+Students will also complete 25-30 hours of pre-course training before beginning virtual instruction.

 Successful completion of this training includes the awarding of the following certifications and certificates of completion: